Horizontal-org/Tella-website/docs/Get Started/ios.md

 ## Connect to Tella Web
 Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, and audio files.

-It is not a web version of the mobile app; rather, it is a tool specifically designed for centralizing and managing reports sent through Tella in the simplest way possible.
-With Tella Web, you can create projects, which function like folders where people can submit reports.
-For instance, you can create projects for specific geographic areas or themes such as police violence, gender-based violence, and environmental abuse.
-On Tella Web, you can also manage users who have the ability to upload reports to each project, assign different roles, and set permissions.

-Tella Web is developed internally by our team at Horizontal, the same team responsible for developing Tella's mobile app.
-It is a user-friendly solution for managing reports in a safe and private manner.
-We can provide support for the installation and configuration of a Tella Web serverif you don't have someone within your organization who can maintain the server.

 Read more about Tella Web [here](/tella-web) or watch a [video tutorial](/video-tutorials#tella-web).